UPDATE OCTOBER 2021

 Blavatsky had taken up residence in London in 1887 in the house owned by Countess Wachtmeister in Regent’s Park, from which the TS worldwide was run.
 Oliver might have gone down to London and met Blavatsky there but I haven’t found any mention that he did.
 He definitely met the co-leader of the Theosophical Society, Henry Steel Olcott, in 1889, but that was in Bradford when Olcott gave a talk there on The Awakening of Japan (to theosophy, that is).
 In his memoirs Olcott described Oliver at that time as “joyous-hearted” and “keen-brained” in the cause of theosophy.
 Olcott had been invited to speak in Bradford by one of several groups of people meeting informally in the city to discuss theosophy and the meaning of The Secret Doctrine.
 In 1891 the group that Oliver and Florence Firth were involved with took the next step and applied to TS headquarters to found a TS lodge, Bradford Lodge.
 I give the names of the lodge’s other founders because I’ve mentioned several of them before, and because all of them were members of the GD as well, either initiated already or about to become so: Joseph Clayton (the chinaware dealer); Bogdan Edwards and his brother Stanley Jastrzebski; Oliver and Florence’s friend John Midgley; Thomas Pattinson (the founder of the GD’s Bradford temple) and his wife; Oliver, his wife and his sister-in-law Kate Spink; and another of Oliver’s friends, Frank Drake Harrison.
 Bradford Lodge’s official contact at TS headquarters was Isabel Cooper-Oakley but when she was away (as she often was) GD founder William Wynn Westcott - a leading light in the TS and an old friend of Thomas Pattinson and Bogdan Edwards - came to visit in her stead; and so the close ties already in existence between the GD and the TS continued.

 For men, the links between the TS and the GD in Bradford encompassed freemasonry.
 Baildon Lodge number 1545 was founded in 1875 and Thomas Henry Pattinson was a member of it from its early years: it was he who supervised the decoration of its first rooms with a mural of ancient Egyptian figures which became well-known amongst Yorkshire freemasons.
-By the late 1880s if not earlier, Oliver Firth had been initiated as a member of the lodge; he served as its Worshipful Master in 1892, the year after Pattinson had done so; Frank Drake Harrison was its WM in 1897 and a Dr E G Firth who might be a relation of Oliver’s served in 1917.
-In 1891 Oliver also became a corresponding member of the London-based lodge Quatuor Coronati number 2076, set up as a forum for the study of the history of freemasonry.
+Frank Drake Harrison was also a member in the 1890s.
+In 1885 Oliver Firth had been initiated as a member of 1545.
+However, he had a rather chequered relationship with the lodge.
+He served as its Worshipful Master in 1892, the year after Pattinson had done so; resigned in September 1896; joined it again in May 1902; and resigned for good and all in October 1909.
+While still a member of the lodge in 1891, Oliver was able to become a corresponding member of the London-based lodge Quatuor Coronati number 2076, set up as a forum for the study of the history of freemasonry.
 A Harrie Firth of Baildon, another member of Baildon Lodge 1545 had joined QC2076 in 1889; this might be Oliver’s brother Henry, whom I’ve had trouble identifying after he left home.

 Theosophy does seem to have meant more to Oliver than either magic or freemasonry, however.
 With Thomas Pattinson, he had done a lot of the form-filling the TS in London required before it would give permission for the setting up of a local lodge.
 This willingness to get involved in the committee-work and administration side of theosophy meant that Oliver was particularly busy during the early 1890s when interest in theosophy was expanding at a rapid rate.
 He was elected Bradford TS Lodge’s president in 1892 and was still in post in 1894; with Thomas Henry Pattinson as secretary.